 It took place variously at the Sahara Tahoe, Caesar’s in Tahoe, and Caesar’s Palace in Las Vegas.
 Eventually, the tournament moved to the Flamingo Hilton in Laughlin, Nevada.
 Frequent relocations limited the expansion of the tournament.

 The activities of tournament promoters, like Slim, undoubtedly increased public awareness about poker.
 Fans of the game began taking trips to casinos to compete in legal tournaments.

 During this time, interest in legalized gambling grew in several states outside Nevada.
-New Jersey had passed a referendum allowed casinos in 1976.
+New Jersey had passed a referendum that allowed casinos in 1976.

 Gaming establishments opened in Atlantic City during the late 1970s and the 1980s.
-Deadwood, South Dakota welcomed casinos in 1989.
+Deadwood, South Dakota, welcomed casinos in 1989.
 Riverboat gambling became legal in Iowa in 1991.

 Amarillo Slim is a Legend

 Ultimately, the celebrity Slim acquired as a poker player and his efforts to promote Texas Hold’em generated attention for the game.
-His enduring legacy today probably lies in helping to create wider interest in this form of gaming.
+His enduring legacy today probably lies in helping to create a wider interest in this form of gaming.

 Thomas Austin Preston, Jr. cultivated a folksy public image designed to advance his financial interests.
 Later in life, he largely faded into obscurity.

 Yet his advice about detecting “tells” and playing suckers for fools safely at cards continues to inform full time poker players even today.